 Fact: They may seek this, but history shows that any given asset class, investment style, active or passive vehicle may outperform any other over a given time frame.

 If the last decade has proven anything about investing, it’s that the only thing you can predict about the market is that it will be unpredictable.
 Any given asset class, investment style, active or passive vehicle may outperform any other during a given time frame.
 Moreover, past performance is no guarantee of future results.
-In any case, past performance alone should never be the sole criteria for determining whether an actively managed or passively managed fund is an appropriate choice for you.
+In any case, past performance alone should never be the sole criteria for determining whether an active mutual fund or passively managed ETF is an appropriate choice for you.
 Other factors should also be considered, such as:

-Manager Discretion: While most passive ETFs limit investments to securities representing its associated index, an actively managed fund may have a wider degree of latitude to invest across asset classes, investment styles and sectors.
+Manager Discretion: While most passive ETFs limit investments to securities representing its associated index, an active mutual fund may have a wider degree of latitude to invest across asset classes, investment styles and sectors.
 This allows the fund to focus on delivering higher total returns, rather than mirroring index performance, but these often come at a significantly higher risk.

 Alpha Generation: Through active investment decisions that move away from a benchmark, an active fund manager may be able to outperform the benchmark in rising markets, or mitigate losses in a declining market; it is close to equally probable an active manager’s decisions may result in higher volatility, higher risk, or greater losses than the benchmark.